 off the roads.

-In one year we put
+In two years we put

 in the pockets of workers & created or improved

-In one year we've influenced
+In two years we've influenced

-to support strong vibrant communities
+to support strong vibrant communities & secured $65.2B in new transit funding at the ballot.

 We work to make our cities more equitable as they grow and change.
 We expanded healthcare, affordable housing, access to vital services and community and civic engagement.
 We brought grassroots community voices to the forefront in public debates to shape how our cities grow.

-In one year we expanded access to
+In two years, we expanded access to

 public transit, community solar and healthcare to